-We celebrate writing in our classrooms, on washing lines, celebration walls and in Year 2 we have a writing royalty crown!
+We celebrate writing in our classrooms, on washing lines, and celebration walls.

 We currently have a school club, called the 'Writing Warriors' who have a passion for writing and want to inspire other children in school.
 It is made up of children in each year group and they will be working together to think of ways to make writing fun through school!